ROBERT SIEGEL, Host:

 DEL BARCO: Paul Shook is one of the elections workers at county headquarters who now has to hand-feed stacks of paper ballots.
 They sometimes have to be double-checked and rewritten if a voter makes a mistake or writes in some unofficial candidate.

-Mr. PAUL SHOOK (Election Worker): Oh, yes, Mickey Mouse, Donald Duck - a lot of times you get Superman also.
+PAUL SHOOK: Oh, yes, Mickey Mouse, Donald Duck - a lot of times you get Superman also.

 DEL BARCO: On election night, county workers here will have to wait for truckloads of paper ballots to be delivered from remote desert and mountain areas.